Dexter192/PoGoPvPBot/README.md

 ### IV checks
 The bot can perform two types of IV-checks.
 The first one returns the optimal IV distribution for a Pokémon in the grat league which can be performed by ```/iv Shuckle```.
-A player can also check where a specific IV distribution ranks in the great league according to [Go Stadium] (https://gostadium.club/pvp/iv).
+A player can also check where a specific IV distribution ranks in the great league according to [Go Stadium](https://gostadium.club/pvp/iv).
 Such a request can be performed by specifying the IVs (A/D/S) ```/iv Shuckle 12 12 12```
 To check the rank of alolan pokémon, ```+alolan``` must be appended to the pokémons name.

 ### Silph Ranks